olpeh/olpeh.github.io/_posts/2021-03-02-js-should-be-your-last-resort.md

 >
 > – [Wikipedia: Law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument){:target="\_blank"}{:rel="noopener noreferrer"}

-**Note:** In this blog post, I'm only talking about JS even though I'm mostly using TS at my projects – it ends up as JS after compilation anyways.
+**Note:** In this blog post, I'm only talking about JS even though I'm mostly using TS in my projects – it ends up as JS after compilation anyways.

 ### What to Take into Account When Implementing UI

-This mindset of using JS for everything causes unnecessary processing that needs to be run on your end users' devices as unnecessary client-side JS.
-All the JS on a website needs to be downloaded, parsed and executed.
+This mindset of using JS for everything causes unnecessary processing that needs to be run on your end users' devices as client-side JS.
+All the JS resources on a website need to be downloaded, parsed and executed by the web browser.
 This is quite often the cause of slow and unresponsive websites on low-end mobile devices or slow network speeds.

-#### How you should be thinking instead:
+#### How You Should Be Thinking Instead:

 1. Can this be done in HTML?
 1. If not, can I solve it with HTML + CSS?
 1. And if nothing else works, the solution probably requires a minimal amount of JS in addition to HTML and CSS

 This way of thinking is not about what is easiest for you as a developer.
 You may be a JavaScript focused frontend developer, and solving most of your problems with it feels natural for you.
 However, you should be thinking about your end users.
 Client-side JS is the single biggest problem when it comes to web performance.
 You can read some of my thoughts on web performance from my other blog posts.
-You can find links at [the bottom of this page](#also-read-these).
+You can find some links at [the bottom of this page](#also-read-these).

 ### 1. Can This Be Done in HTML?